 Carol Varney, Executive Director

-As Executive Director, Carol provides leadership and vision to the organization, oversees all program areas, fundraising and development activities, and participates on review panels for Producers Institute for New Media Technologies, Media Maker Fellow Awards, as well as key panels from all over the nation.
-Before her role as Executive Director, Carol served as BAVC's Managing Director from 2010-2012 and before that, she was BAVC’s Director of Development beginning in 2008.
-Prior to joining BAVC, Carol worked for many years in development at cultural organizations such as Stanford Lively Arts, Maine College of Art and the Portland Museum of Art.
-Carol serves on the Board of the Camden International Film Festival and on the Advisory Board of SPACE Gallery.
-She is a past Board member of SPACE Gallery, the Maine Jewish Film Festival, Project Inform, and the Bay Area Chapter of the NAMES Project.
+As Executive Director of BAVC, Carol provides leadership and vision to the organization, oversees all program areas, fundraising and development activities, and participates on review panels for Media Maker Fellow Awards, as well as award and grants panels nationally.
+Before her role as Executive Director, Carol served as BAVC's Managing Director from 2010-2012 and before that as BAVC’s Director of Development, beginning in 2008.
+During Carol’s tenure at BAVC the organization received the John D. and Catherine T. MacArthur Foundation’s MacArthur Award for Creative and Effective Institutions (MACEI), was given the position of San Francisco’s first-ever Tech Sector Coordinator, received support from the Ford Foundation, National Science Foundation, National Endowment for the Arts, and National Endowment for the Humanities, among many others, and partnered successfully with the San Francisco Public Library (SFPL), KQED and California Academy of Sciences to plan a teen learning lab at SFPL.
+Before joining BAVC, Carol worked for many years in advancement activities for cultural organizations such as Stanford Lively Arts, Maine College of Art and the Portland Museum of Art.
+Carol was also very involved in the HIV/AIDS activist movement, serving on the board of the Bay Area Chapter of the NAMES Project, as a development officer for the policy and education organization Project Inform, and as an institutional grants manager at the Hesperian Foundation, where she fundraised for international HIV/AIDS publications.
+Carol is a member of the 2014-2015 class of National Arts Strategies' Chief Executive Program: Arts and Community, serves as the elected alumni representative to the Board of Trustees of Hampshire College, and is on the Advisory Board of SPACE Gallery in Portland, Maine.
+She is a past Executive Committee Board member of SPACE Gallery, the Maine Jewish Film Festival, and Project Inform, and also served on the board of San Francisco Cinematheque and Camden International Film Festival.
 Carol holds a degree in Media and Cultural Studies from Hampshire College.

 Mindy Aronoff, Director of Training